-The blue closed Gentians are two similar species in the Garden, differing only in the flower.
-Bottle Gentian is an erect native perennial forb, growing on smooth stems 1 to 3 feet high, usually unbranched, but with multiple stems from the root.
+The blue closed Gentians in the Garden are of two similar species, differing only in the flower.
+The Bottle Gentians are an erect native perennial forb, growing on smooth stems 1 to 3 feet high, usually unbranched, but with multiple stems from the root.

 The inflorescence is a cluster of stalkless flowers at the top of the erect stem and sometimes also in the upper leaf axils.

 Seeds: Fertile flowers produce a 2-sectioned seed capsule that splits when mature to release numerous very small flattened brown seeds to the wind.
 They have no pappus but are light enough (280,000 to the ounce) for wind distribution.
 Seeds need light for germination plus 60 days of cold stratification and for light, need to be surface sown.

 Pollination: Only large bees such as the bumblebee can force open the flower tip of the corolla for pollination.
 A detailed study of this was published by Ohio State University in 1988.
 (PDF of article).